AndyObtiva/puts_debuggerer/README.md

  => "[Hard Cover] Pragmatic Ruby Book - English Version"
 ```

-There are many more options and powerful features in [puts_debuggerer](https://rubygems.org/gems/puts_debuggerer) as detailed below.
+There are many more options and features in [puts_debuggerer](https://rubygems.org/gems/puts_debuggerer) as detailed below.

 ## Instructions